KingNaranja/Coin-Minigame/README.md

  ## Problem Solving
 In order to reach my initial scope for thi project I relied heavily on official documentation to research similar issues and their solutions.
 Using *Phaser 3* led to issues finding up-to-date documentation as the framework recently upgraded from *Phaser 2*.

+## Future
+In development:
+- more than one coin
+- enemy projectiles
+- in game buttons

+In the future I also plan to implement additional game scenes using Phaser's built-in scene manager.
+The leaderboard will then track the user's high score throughout all game levels.